THE PERSONAL DATA PROTECTION ACT IN SINGAPORE (PDPA)

 Proactive approach to compliance

 Solidatus enables companies to prove to the regulator that they are taking a proactive approach to PDPA by clearly documenting and auditing their data landscape and creating their Data Privacy Impact Assessment (DPIA) in terms of both location of data and the modeling of the processes deployed to achieve compliance.
 Solidatus can quickly discover, document and share models, simplifying the process of being compliant.

 While implementing a DPIA alone does not ensure compliance, Solidatus can demonstrate to the regulator how and when a DPIA was conducted and prove how information is collected, stored, used, deleted and who has access to it.
 It also clearly shows that data privacy is a key consideration for future change.

 - Build an operational data blueprint that can be further leveraged, turning an obligation into an asset.

-- Achieve a competitive advantage around areas such as data analytics, and generate efficiencies to broader system transformation by identifying lineage, modelling data quality and managing user access rights and data retention.
+- Achieve a competitive advantage around areas such as data analytics, and generate efficiencies to broader system transformation by identifying lineage, modeling data quality and managing user access rights and data retention.

 - Identify data redundancy and duplication, allowing efficiencies and cost savings over the entire data lifecycle from data capture, through storage, retention, and timely managed destruction.

-- Create a transparency environment which allows data vendor and licence costs to be rationalised and optimised for economy and efficiency.
+- Create a transparency environment which allows data vendor and license costs to be rationalized and optimized for economy and efficiency.

 Accelerate your PDPA Compliance